 We continued with our 19th-century artists and studied a few of Vincent van Gogh’s pieces for Term 2.
 I didn’t have a pre-made picture study aid for him, so this was a learning term for me as well.
 In co-op and then one week at home we looked at the following pieces:

-In Term 3 we’re learning about Henry Ossawa Tanner, a favorite of mine for which I do have a picture study aid.
+In Term 3 we’re learning about Henry Ossawa Tanner, a favorite of mine for whom I do have a picture study aid.
 However, I’m sure I’ll be making edits to it as the students in our co-op inspire me to add more details. 🙂

 I don’t plan handicrafts for our school time anymore as B has kind of taken this on all by himself.
 Of course in co-op we continue with clay modeling, which has been going wonderfully.
 However, at home, he grabbed the sewing book I bought for us to use for handicrafts outside of co-op and ran with it.
 Now we have all kinds of sewn things floating around the house and he shows no signs of slowing down.
 It’s been nice for me as he offers to mend holes in pants and stuffed animals that I might not otherwise get to in the next decade.